Skip to content

 1. Go to your Virtual Network > Subnets.

-2. Select Gateway subnet.
+2. Select the option to add a Gateway subnet.

 3. Configure the subnet address range.
 The gateway subnet must be contained by the address space of the virtual network, and have a subnet mask of /27 or greater.